nycu-caslab/OSC2025/labs/lab2.rst

 .. hint::

-   You may use assembly to store and retrieve the x0 register for the initramfs address.
+   You may use assembly to store and retrieve the x0 register for the dtb address.